Neurodiversity Affirming: Embracing the Differences and Applying It Into Practice

 Embracing the Differences

-Not assuming that a person does not want to engage in an activity unless stated by them, it could be their body is not responding the way they want it to.
-Speaking to neurodivergent individuals in an age appropriate manner, using language and tone used with a neurotypical person of the same age.
-Instead of expecting compliance with punishments or “reward” systems, engaging with the students and their special interests.
+Not assuming that a person does not want to engage in an activity unless stated directly by them, rather it could be that their body is not responding the way they want it to

 Take Home Points